Steel Pipe Glossary

 Galvanized Steel

-Hot Rolling
+Hot Metal & Hot Rolling

-Iron Ore
+Iron Ore & Limestone

 Line Pipe

-Mechanical Tubing
+Mandrel & Mechanical Tubing

-Oil Country Tubular goods (OCTG)
+Oil Country Tubular Goods (OCTG)

 Piercing